cjcrosley/virtual-futures-project/step8.md

 ### Step Eight: Layer Block levels to meet target density
 ![](images/8-Block Levels.PNG)
 #### Summary
-This step will calculate the required
+This step will calculate the required remaining number of stories for each Block or Room to meet the total Actual Floor Area Budget.

 #### Inputs
 **Model inputs:**